 Following my experience in the education sector, I spent a couple years consulting at Black & Veatch, a global engineering and construction firm involved in intelligent power grids, water treatment plants, pipelines, renewables, and telecommunications networks.
 My time there, working with engineers was yet another opportunity to expand my horizons.

-Today , I’m independent, and still in the most interesting field in the world working as an IT strategy consultant to executives in the Interstate Pipeline industry.
+Today , I’m independent, and still in the most interesting field in the world working as a technology strategy consultant to executives in the Interstate Pipeline industry.
 Love my profession, the adventure, and all the great colleagues and clients I’ve come to know over the years.
 May it never end.

 Updated Spring 2019